lcmmichielsen/scHPL/README.md

 tree = train_hierarchical_classifier(data, labels, classifier = 'svm_occ', dimred = True, threshold = 0.25)
 ```

 This function assumes that data is a list containing all *n* datasets (n x cells x genes) and that labels contains the labels of all *n* datasets (n x cells).
 If you want to train the tree with a linear SVM for each node instead of a one-class SVM, ```classifier = 'svm'``` can be used.
-The parameter ```dimred``` indicates whether dimensionality reduction is applied. ```threshold``` indicates which threshold to use when matching the labels of two datasets.
+The parameter ```dimred``` indicates whether dimensionality reduction is applied.
+The parameters ```useRE``` and ```FN``` indicate whether cells can be rejected based on the reconstruction error and if so what the percentage of allowed false negatives is (this determines the threshold of the reconstruction error). ```threshold``` indicates which threshold to use when matching the labels of two datasets.

 #### Prediction